anubhavghosh/Soccer_SPI_Major_Leagues/README.md

 # Delivery Steps:
-(For detailed information, please check the Jupyter notebook or the report) 1.Remove unwanted features
+(For detailed information, please check the Jupyter notebook or the report)
+1. Remove unwanted features
-2.Split the test and train data
+2. Split the test and train data
-3.Print Linear Regression Mean Square Error for Team 1 4.Print Linear Regression Mean Square Error for Team 2 5.Residual Plot
+3. Print Linear Regression Mean Square Error for Team 1
+4. Print Linear Regression Mean Square Error for Team 2
+5. Residual Plot
-6.Analysing the work done
+6. Analysing the work done
 6.1.
 SEEN DATA (Training Set)
 I have chosen a team( team 1) and summarized the actual score, predicted score, the error that came up with linear regression and the root mean square error too.
 6.1.2.
 Analysis of errors